Conference delegates

 IT Manager

-Martin joined the courses team as IT manager in March 2016.
-Prior to this, Martin worked in the Pathogen Informatics team at the Wellcome Trust Sanger Institute for 14 years, providing software support for both internal and external users.
-He has a BSc (Hons) degree in Zoology from Leeds University and an MSc in Biological Computation from York University.
+Martin joined the team as IT Manager in 2016.
+Prior to this, Martin worked in the Pathogen Informatics team at the Wellcome Sanger Institute for 14 years, providing software support for both internal and external users.
+He has a BSc (Hons) degree in Zoology from Leeds University, and an MSc in Biological Computation from York University.

 Dusanka Nikolic